 It is the Utility's burden to justify its requested costs.
-Further, the Commission has broad discretion with respect to the allowance of rate case expense.
-Based upon the above, staff recommends that Pennbrooke's revised rate case expense of \$100,983 be decreased by \$51,169 for unnecessary and unsupported rate case expense.
+Further, we have broad discretion with respect to the allowance of rate case expense.
+Based upon the above, we find that Pennbrooke's revised rate case expense of \$100,983 shall be decreased by \$51,169 for unnecessary and unsupported rate case expenses.
 The appropriate total rate case expense is \$49,814.
 A breakdown of rate case expense is as follows: